-In life you can be the boulder or the water – and the choice makes all the difference in the world.
+In life, you can be the boulder or the water – and the choice makes all the difference in the world.

 Years ago I found myself reading a quirky book relating Winnie the Pooh to the Eastern philosophy of Taoism.
-At the time, Winnie the Pooh and his entourage of friends filled books, tippy cups, and bath towels in our home.
+At the time, Winnie the Pooh and his entourage of friends filled books, sippy cups, and bath towels in our home.
 If author A. A. Milne’s books carried messages beyond a happy-go-lucky bear, a nervous piglet, or donkey forever looking at the world through dark glasses, I wanted to know.

 In “The Tao of Pooh” author Benjamin Hoff wrote Pooh was happy not because of being self-described as a ‘bear of very little brain’, but rather the manner he chose to engage the world.